-There exists a solid phase miscibility gap in the InGaN alloy due to the large difference in the lattice constants between GaN and InN, which is also the probable cause of multiple phases and consequent multi-peak luminescence observed in the material [7,8].
-The equilibrium solubility of InN in the bulk GaN is approximately 6% at typical growth temperatures used in MOCVD.
+A solid-phase miscibility gap exists in the InGaN alloy due to the large difference in the lattice constants between GaN and InN, which is also the probable cause of multiple phases and consequent multi-peak luminescence observed in the material [7-8].
+The equilibrium solubility of InN in the bulk GaN is about 6% at typical growth temperatures used in metal-organic chemical vapor deposition (MOCVD).
 However, the situation in thin InGaN films epitaxially deposited on GaN virtual substrates is significantly different.
-Theoretical calculations [9] based on a valence-force-field (VFF) model [7, 10] predict that phase separation in InGaN strongly depends not only on the temperature and In composition, but also on the strain state of the InGaN films.
-Thus, one or more indium-rich phases come into existence in the InGaN alloy layers during growth in an attempt to reach thermodynamic equilibrium during growth as shown in Figure 1.
+Theoretical calculations [9] based on a valence-force-field (VFF) model [7-10] predict that phase separation in InGaN strongly depends not only on the temperature and In composition, but also, on the strain state of the InGaN films.
+Thus, one or more indium-rich phases come into existence in the InGaN alloy layers during growth in an attempt to reach thermodynamic equilibrium during growth, as shown in Figure .

-Phase separation is usually identified as secondary peaks in addition to the primary peak corresponding to the bulk material during photoluminescence and, while higher degrees of phase separation are also identified via X-ray diffraction (XRD), shown in Figure 2.
+Phase separation is usually identified as secondary peaks in addition to the primary peak corresponding to the bulk material during photoluminescence; higher degrees of phase separation are also identified via X-ray diffraction (XRD), shown in Figure .

-In addition to acting as a recombination channel, it can be correlated from fabricated quantum-well solar cells that the lower-band gap phase separated material will also tend to pin down the open-circuit voltage (V{OC}) of the solar cell.
+In addition to acting as a recombination channel, it can be correlated from fabricated quantumwell solar cells that the lower-bandgap phase-separated material will also tend to pin down the open-circuit voltage (V{OC}) of the solar cell.